dstiliadis/tutorial/Instructions.md

 kubectl exec wrk  -c istio-proxy -- cat /etc/certs/cert-chain.pem | openssl x509 -text
 ```

-The important item to discuss is the URI SAN and how this is used.
-This is the spiffee certificate.
+The important item to focus is the URI SAN and how this is used.
+This is the Spiffee certificate.
-Note, that it gets the default service acccount ..
+Note, that the URI SAN is essentially based on the namespace and service account.

 ## Simple Authorization